garyfleming/continuous-entropy/continuous-entropy.md

 ^ Use liquidity matrixes to keep resiliency.
 If there are bits of knowledge or process in your teams that only one or two people know, then SLMs help visualise that.
 You can then choose to spread that information around by training more people up on it.
 ^ TODO add image
+^ TODO more detail on what these are and how to use them

 ---